Het artikel wordt hier in het Nederlands vertaald op de site van Jonge Historici Schrijven Geschiedenis.

 In the summer of 1944, thousands of jewish women were brought from the ghetto in Litzmannstadt (now: Łódź) to Auschwitz.
 Thousands of them were considered to be capable enough to work – and send to Sachsenhausen.
 Shortly after, over 500 of these women were deported to the concentration camp at the Braunauer Straße (now: Sonnenallee) in Berlin-Neukölln.
 Nearly all of the women were Polish jews, a few others were from the Czech Republic and from Vienna.

 Their day started at 4am, with the infamous roll call during the cold, winterish months.
 Two hours later, the women marched under guarded surveillance to the factory which was only 50 meters abroad.
 At work, the concentration camp inmates were guarded by civil guards in stead of the SS guards.
 Here, they produced components for air planes, machine guns and ignition devices.
 The women worked unprotected for the heat, for burning splinters and for machines.
 It happened several times that women lost fingers during their work with a card punch.
 The inmates worked twelve hours daily and six days a week.
 The only food they were given was a daily thin soup and 125 grams of bread.
-Their male colleagues secretly gave them clothes and shoes from their wifes.
+Some of their male colleagues secretly gave them clothes and shoes.

-The camp consisted of three barracks for housing the 500 women and another three barracks to facilitate the laundy, the kitchen and the guards house.
+The camp consisted of three barracks for housing the 500 women and another three barracks to facilitate the laundry, the kitchen and the guards house.
 The inmates were guarded by six men and twenty women who were member of the SS.
 The Oberaufseherin (female head supervisor) was the 39-year-old Margarete Trampenau, who had a relative good reputation among the inmates.
 In despite of her SS-membership, she protected the female inmates from being beaten up by other SS guards.
 This is even the way that the former concentration camp inmates remembered it.
 When the women became ill or pregnant, they were sent to other concentration camps – such as the infamous Ravensbrück.
-This use makes it hard to investigate how many women lost their lives due to the concentration camp in Neukölln.
+Things like these make it impossible to say how many women lost their lives due to the concentration camp in Neukölln.

 The barracks were demolished by the end of the 1950s.
 The factory at the Thiemannstraße still looks the same.
 It is used for decades by a company which produces industrial breathing masks.
 Where the camp with the barracks used to be, garden houses are to be found and a football union has its pitch here.
 In 1994, a light projection by the artist Norbert Radermacher remembers the inmates of the concentration camp at the nowadays Sonnenallee.
 Unfortunately, I could not find this memorial anymore.
 In the meanwhile, a group of thirteen women who survived the end of the Second World War and the Holocaust visited the location in April 1995.